PSP Projects

 Project Status

 Procurement Phase.
 The RFQ for design services is with the City Procurement Office awaiting an Independent Fee Estimate to confirm and negotiate pricing.
-The airport has entered into an agreement with the Southern California Edison to supply no-cost installation of infrastructure to support increased electrical loads for Electric Vehicle Charging in public parking Lot D. This project is expected to begin in Summer 2023.
+The airport has entered into an agreement with the Southern California Edison to supply no-cost installation of infrastructure to support increased electrical loads for Electric Vehicle Charging in public parking Lot D. This project is expected to begin in late 2024.

 Taxiway W and A1 Rehabilitation